 3. Occasional individual class assignments.

-4. Two page summary of projected paper topic due on or before October 25th.
+4. Two page summary of projected paper topic - due date in October to be announced.

 5. Short report on work in progress late in the semester.

-6. A twenty page seminar paper on a topic that has been approved by the instructor is due on or before Friday, December 2nd.
+6. A twenty page seminar paper on a topic that has been approved by the instructor is due on or before the last day of classes.